varfish-org/varfish-dev-docs/src/des_seqvars.rst

     The columns for identifying the variant (genome release, chromosome, chromosome number, start position, end position, reference allele, alternative allele) are stored as separate fields to allow for fast lookup.
     Detailed information such as genes, scores, etc. are stored in JSON fields a pydantic model ``SeqvarResultRowPayload``.

-The following ER diagram displays the models from this section and their relationship to the ones from :ref:`des_cases_analysis_databaseentities_seqvarqueries`.
+The following ER diagram displays the models from this section and their relationship to the ones from :ref:`des_seqvars_databaseentities_seqvarqueries`.

 .. mermaid::
     :align: center